 About Me

-I am a Ph.D. candidate in Computer Science at Vanderbilt University, working under the supervision of Prof. Abhishek Dubey.
-My research interests include decision-making under uncertainty, planning, machine learning, and reinforcement learning, with a focus on applications in autonomous cyber-physical systems.
+I am a Ph.D. candidate in Computer Science at Vanderbilt University, working under the supervision of Prof. Abhishek Dubey and closely collaborating with Dr. Ayan Mukhopadhyay.
+My research interests include reinforcement learning, deep learning, planning, with a focus on applications in autonomous cyber-physical systems.
 I am particularly interested in developing innovative approaches for decision-making in high-dimensional, stochastic, and non-stationary environments, as well as enhancing the safety and efficiency of autonomous vehicles.

 Prior to my doctoral studies, I earned my M.S. in Computer Engineering from Northwestern University, where I worked with Prof. Qi Zhu on securing connected and autonomous vehicles.
 My master’s thesis on Sybil Attack Detection in VANET received the Northwestern Best MS Computer Engineering Thesis Award.
 I completed my B.S. in Computer Engineering with a dual degree in Computer Science from Rensselaer Polytechnic Institute.
-My research has been published in conferences such as ICLR, AAMAS and ICCPS, and I have been honored with awards including the Vanderbilt C.F.
+My research has been published in conferences such as ICLR, NeurIPS, AAMAS and ICCPS, and I have been honored with awards including the Vanderbilt Provost’s Pathbreaking Discovery Award, Vanderbilt C.F.
 Chen Best Paper Runner-Up Award.

 Research